NevoSwissa/CL-JobsGarage/README.md

 # Credits

-CL-JobGarage was developed by CloudDevelopment.
+CL-JobsGarage was developed by CloudDevelopment.
 Special thanks to the FiveM community as a whole and QBCore in particular for their contributions and support.

 # License